digidotcom/python-devicecloud/README.md

 License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, you can obtain one at http://mozilla.org/MPL/2.0/.

-Digi, Digi International, the Digi logo, the Digi website, Etherios, the Etherios logo, the Etherios website, Device Cloud by Etherios, and Etherios Cloud Connector are trademarks or registered trademarks of Digi International, Inc. in the United States and other countries worldwide.
+Digi, Digi International, the Digi logo, the Digi website, Digi Device Cloud, and Digi Cloud Connector are trademarks or registered trademarks of
+Digi International, Inc. in the United States and other countries worldwide.
 All other trademarks are the property of their respective owners.